Taut foliations from knot diagrams: Introduction

+In particular, every non-trivial (\ie, non-meridional) surgery on a persistently foliar knot supports a coorientable taut foliation.
+Recall that a knot $K\subset S^3$ is an \emph{L-space knot} if some non-trivial surgery on $K$ produces an $L$-space\footnote{In much of the literature, the term $L$-space knot refers to knots with a \emph{positive} $L$-space surgery; here we follow the convention of \cite{DRpersistently}.}.
+Motivated by the $L$-space conjecture, Delman and Roberts \cite{DRpersistently} proposed the following:

-\begin{namedconjecture}[L-space knot conjecture]\cite{DRpersistently} A knot is persistently foliar if and only if it is not an $L$-space knot and has no reducible surgeries. \end{namedconjecture}
+\begin{namedconjecture}[\cite{DRpersistently}] A knot is persistently foliar if and only if it is not an $L$-space knot and has no reducible surgeries. \end{namedconjecture}

+Many constructions of taut foliations in the literature focus on fibered knots and links, and rely essentially on this property.
+In contrast, non-fibered knots in $S^3$ are never $L$–space knots \cite{G, Ni}, and the $L$–space conjecture predicts that, aside from reducible surgeries, every non-trivial surgery on such knots admits a taut foliation.

-The aim of this paper is to provide sufficient conditions for a knot $K$ to be persistently foliar.
-While many of the constructions of taut foliation present in the literature concern the case of fibered knots and links, and use this hypothesis crucially, in this case we will give \emph{diagrammatic conditions}.
-We point out that some diagrammatic conditions for constructing foliations were already used in \cite{Roberts3} where Roberts proves that alternating knots satisfying certain properties are persistently foliar.
+The main theorem of this paper provides sufficient \emph{diagrammatic} conditions for a knot $K$ to be persistently foliar, and thus applies to both fibered and non-fibered knots.
+More precisely, given a knot diagram, we describe two easily checkable conditions on a pair of graphs derived from the diagram that guarantee $K$ is persistently foliar.
+We note that the use of diagrammatic properties to construct foliations appears already in \cite{Roberts3}, where Roberts proves that a large class of alternating knots are persistently foliar.